-Best is obviously subjective, and theres a lot to consider.
+Best is obviously subjective, and there’s a lot to consider.
 I will break down both cities in respective categories and then conclude.
 Agree or disagree?
 Let me know.

 Hands down KL is cheaper than Singapore on every level imaginable.
-Now that Uber is firmly established you can zip around the city for a few quid, a half hour journey will set you back around a fiver.
+Now that Grab is firmly established you can zip around the city for a few quid, a half hour journey will set you back around a fiver.
 Singapore does not even come close, taxis are still cheaper than the west, but are painfully expensive by SE Asia standards.

 Food, travel, accommodation and entrance to things are all cheaper in KL.
 One thing to be aware of though is that KL operates in many places a two tier payment system whereby tourists pay more than locals.
 It’s an absolute scam and really the theme of Malaysia in that generally, a Malaysian will be more than willing to screw you for a few ringgit whereas in Singapore scams are rare and Singaporeans pride themselves on their honesty.

 Still, accommodation within KL can range from as little as 90MYR (£16) for a half decent double room, but will start at least double that in Singapore.
+Consider standards too, rock bottom places in Singapore have rock bottom standards.

 Getting around both cities on public transport is cheap, efficient and easy thanks to world class transit systems.